OpenAPITools/openapi-generator/samples/client/petstore/ruby/docs/PetApi.md

 pet_id = 789 # Integer | ID of pet to update
 required_file = File.new('/path/to/some/file') # File | file to upload
 opts = {
-  additional_metadata: "additional_metadata_example" # String | Additional data to pass to server
+  additional_metadata: 'additional_metadata_example' # String | Additional data to pass to server
 }

 begin